 Expiration and the Expires header

-It is highly recommended that all Web servers use a scheme for the expiration of all Web pages.
-It is bad practice for a Web server not to supply expiration information via the HTTP Expires response header for every resource returned to requesting clients.
+It's highly recommended that all Web servers use a scheme for the expiration of all Web pages.
+It's a bad practice for a Web server not to supply expiration information via the HTTP Expires response header for every resource returned to requesting clients.
 Most browsers and intermediate proxies today respect this expiration information and use it to increase the efficiency of communications over the network.

-The Expires header should always be used to specify the most reasonable time when a particular file on the server needs to be updated by the client.
+Always use the Expires header to specify the most reasonable time when a particular file on the server needs to be updated by the client.
 When pages are updated regularly, the next period for update is the most efficient response.
 Take, for example, a daily news page on the Internet that is updated every day at 5 A.M.
 The Web server for this news page should return an Expires header with a value for 5 A.M. the next day.
-When this is done, the browser does not need to contact the Web server again until the page has changed.
+When it's done, the browser doesn't need to contact the Web server again until the page has changed.

-Pages that are not expected to change should be marked with an expiration date of approximately one year.
+Pages that aren't expected to change should be marked with an expiration date of approximately one year.

 The Cache-Control header

 Certain pages, however, are so volatile or sensitive that they require no disk caching.
-To this end, Internet Explorer supports the HTTP 1.1 Cache-Control header, which prevents all caching of a particular Web resource when the no-cache value is specified by an HTTP 1.1 server.
+To this end, Internet Explorer supports the HTTP 1.1 Cache-Control header.
+This header prevents all caching of a particular Web resource when the no-cache value is specified by an HTTP 1.1 server.

-Because pages that are kept out of the cache are not accessible until the browser can recontact the Web server, servers should use the Cache-Control header sparingly.
+Pages that are kept out of the cache aren't accessible until the browser can recontact the Web server.
+So, servers should use the Cache-Control header sparingly.
 In most cases, the use of Expires: -1 is preferred.

 The Pragma: No-Cache header

-https://) and the server returns a Pragma: no-cache header with the response, Internet Explorer does not cache the response.
+https://) and the server returns a Pragma: no-cache header with the response, Internet Explorer doesn't cache the response.

-Note, however, that the Pragma: no-cache header was not intended for this.
-According to the HTTP 1.0 and 1.1 specifications, this header is defined in the context of a request only, not a response, and is intended for proxy servers that may prevent certain important requests from reaching the destination Web server.
+However, the Pragma: no-cache header wasn't for this purpose.
+According to the HTTP 1.0 and 1.1 specifications, this header is defined in the context of a request only, not a response.
+It's intended for proxy servers that may prevent certain important requests from reaching the destination Web server.
 For future applications, the Cache-Control header is the proper means for controlling caching.

 HTTP-EQUIV META tags

 HTML pages allow for a special HTTP-EQUIV form of the META tag that specifies particular HTTP headers from within the HTML document.
-Here is a short example HTML page that uses both Pragma: no-cache and Expires: -1:
+Here's a short example HTML page that uses both Pragma: no-cache and Expires: -1:

 <HTML> <HEAD> <META HTTP-EQUIV="Pragma" CONTENT="no-cache"> <META HTTP-EQUIV="Expires" CONTENT="-1"> </HEAD> <BODY> </BODY> </HTML>